nationalarchives/dr2-ingest/docs/postingest.md

 When an asset has been reconciled in the ingest step function, an entry is added to the dr2-postingest-state table.

-The "input" field is the text that will be sent to the next stage in the process.

-When this Dynamo item is inserted:

 | assetId                              | batchId                                  | input                                                           |
 |--------------------------------------|------------------------------------------|-----------------------------------------------------------------|
 | e2715719-c313-4e95-b5e6-f8759dcc6aed | TDR_0cae3480-2b84-42a7-b899-dcce25aee98b | {"preservationSystemId":"9a83532d-dd26-442d-b259-b1823f668649"} |

+The "input" field is the text that will be sent to the next stage in the process.

-The postingest-state-change lambda is triggered.
+When this Dynamo item is inserted, the postingest-state-change lambda is triggered.

 ### State change lambda - first run